billfitzgerald/personal-privacy-security/README.md

 Take these steps that are slightly more complex and still free:

--   Block JavaScript (adds additional protection but can add additional complexity; see options for both [Firefox](https://noscript.net/) and [Chrome](https://github.com/andryou/scriptsafe)).
 -   Use [Tor](https://www.torproject.org/) when browsing for sensitive information.
 -   Delete cookies from your browser.